Skip to main content

 However I was strongly aware of a series of imbalances that characterised the typical approach to the overall spectrum of development, which ultimately related to the unquestioned dominance of the linear (i.e. 1-dimensional) method of interpretation.

-For example, the stages of human development - even when "higher" spiritual contemplative states were duly incorporated - invariably focussed on the internal (psychological) pole.
+For example, the stages of human development - even when "higher" spiritual contemplative states were duly incorporated - invariably focused on the internal (psychological) pole.

 However my consistent argument was that associated with every stage of development in psychological terms was a complementary stage of physical reality.